13 Out of25 as a Percentage: A complete walkthrough

 3. Practice Reverse Engineering

-4. make use of Everyday Opportunities
+4. take advantage of Everyday Opportunities

 5. Embrace Digital Tools Wisely